fortierq/fortierq.github.io/_pages/research.md

 **Aspects of connectivity with matroid constraints in graphs** {: style="text-align: center;"}

-The notion of connectivity is fundamental in graph theory.
+**Abstract**: The notion of connectivity is fundamental in graph theory.
 We study a recent development in this field, with the addition of matroid constraints.
 We extend Menger's and Edmonds' packing theorems in this new theory.
 By finding a counterexample with more than 300 vertices, we disprove a recent conjecture from András Frank.
 {: .notice--primary}

 [**Manuscrit**](https://tel.archives-ouvertes.fr/tel-01838231){: .btn .btn--primary}  [**Soutenance**](/assets/soutenance.pdf){: .btn .btn--primary}
-{: style="text-align: center;"}
+{: style="text-align: center"}

-## Articles et contributions
+## Articles de recherche

 - Rapporteur pour *Journal of Graph Theory*
 {% for pub in page.publications %}